akyriako/typesense-prometheus-exporter/README.md

 > your **kube-prometheus-stack** Helm Chart.
 Without this label, Prometheus will **not** automatically pick up this endpoint in
 > its target.
 It is not well documented in Prometheus documentation, but it's the _secret sauce_.

+#### Import Grafana Dashboards

+Open your Grafana installation and import the dashboards found in **assets/grafana**.
+There is one for metrics and one for stats.

 ### **Configuration**

 The `typesense-prometheus-exporter` is configured via environment variables.
 Below is a table of the available configuration options: